Students for a Democratic Society: 1965–1966: Free Universities, and the Draft

 SDSers understanding of their "own" was increasingly colored by the country's exploding countercultural scene.
 There were explorations—some earnest, some playful—of the anarchist or libertarian implications of the commitment to participatory democracy.
-At the large and active University of Texas chapter in Austin, The Rag, an underground newspaper founded by SDS leaders Thorne Dreyer and Carol Neiman has been described as the first underground paper in the country to incorporate the "participatory democracy, community organizing and synthesis of politics and culture that the New Left of the midsixties was trying to develop."
+At the large and active University of Texas chapter in Austin, The Rag, an underground newspaper founded by SDS leaders Thorne Dreyer and Carol Neiman has been described as the first underground paper in the country to incorporate the "participatory democracy, community organizing and synthesis of politics and culture that the New Left of the mid-sixties was trying to develop."

 Inspired by a leaflet distributed by some poets in San Francisco, and organized by the Rag and the SDS in the belief that "there is nothing wrong with fun", a "Gentle Thursday" event in the fall of 1966 drew hundreds of area residents, bringing kids, dogs, balloons, picnics and music, to the UT West Mall.
 A summary ban by the UT administration ensured an even bigger, more enthusiastic, turnout for the second Gentle Thursday in the spring of 1967.
-Part of "Flipped Out Week," organized in coordination with a national mobilization against the war, it was a more defiant and overtly political affair.
+Part of "Flipped Out Week", organized in coordination with a national mobilization against the war, it was a more defiant and overtly political affair.
 It included appearances by Stokley Carmichael, beat-poet Allen Ginsberg, and anti-war protests at the Texas State Capitol during a visit by Vice-President Hubert Humphrey.
-The example set a precedent for campus events across the countryTishcler, Barbara L., Editor, Sights on the Sixties, Rutgers University Press, 1992; "Gentle Thursday: An SDS Circus in Austin, Texas, 1966-1970," By Glenn W. Jones, pp. 75-85.
+The example set a precedent for campus events across the country.